MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 - Module dot-sourcing with wildcard function export restriction

-  Any module that uses script dot-sourcing and also exports functions using wildcard names results in an error.
+  Any module that uses script dot-sourcing and exports functions using wildcard names results in an error.
 Blocking wildcard exports prevents script injection from a malicious user who can plant an untrusted script that gets dot-sourced into a trusted module.
-The malicious script could get access to private functions of the trusted module.
+The malicious script could then gain access to the trusted module's private functions.

-  **Security recommendation:** Never use script dot-sourcing in a module and to always export module functions with explicit names (no wildcard characters).
+  **Security recommendation:** Never use script dot-sourcing in a module and always export module functions with explicit names (no wildcard characters).

 - Nested module with wildcard function export restriction

-  If a parent module exports functions using function name wildcard characters, then PowerShell removes any function name in a nested module from the function export list.
-Block wildcard exports from nested modules prevents accidental exporting of dangerous nested functions through wildcards name matching.
+  If a parent module exports functions using function name wildcard characters, PowerShell removes any function name in a nested module from the function export list.
+Blocking wildcard exports from nested modules prevents accidental exporting of dangerous nested functions through wildcard name matching.

   **Security recommendation:** Always export module functions with explicit names (no wildcard